What happens if money is transferred and not received?

-Nowadays, sending money overseas, through your bank or an international money transfer (IMT) specialist, is almost as easy as transferring cash to your neighbour.
+Sending money overseas, through your bank or an international money transfer (IMT) specialist, is as easy as transferring cash to your neighbour.
 But that’s not to say it’s always smooth sailing.

-But just like regular postage, sometimes there are delays when transferring money to someone overseas.
-If your money isn’t where it’s supposed to be (within a reasonable time frame), don’t panic, here are three simple steps to make sure you’ve done everything you need to.
+But just like regular postage, sometimes there are delays with IMTs.
+If your international payment isn’t where it’s supposed to be (within a reasonable time frame), don’t panic, here are three simple steps to make sure you’ve done everything you need to.

-The first thing to check once you’ve completed an international money transfer is whether or not your bank or IMT specialist provided you with a confirmation number - because they should have!
+The first thing to check once you’ve completed an international money transfer is if you’ve received a confirmation number - because they should have!

 Depending on the institution, confirmation numbers will look different and potentially have a different name, like transaction ID number.
-You should receive this number as soon as your transaction is approved whether that’s online, over the phone or in store.
-It’s crucial that you keep this number with you as it will allow you to track your transfer later on, so make sure you don’t delete any receipt emails, or throw out the post-its you may have scribbled the number on.
+You should receive this number as soon as your transaction is approved.
+It’s crucial that you keep this number with you as it will allow you to track your transfer later on.

-Generally, tracking your international money transfer can be done online or over the phone, with your confirmation number.
-You are able to see the exact progress of your transfer, and how far along you are in the process.
+Generally, tracking your money transfer can be done online or over the phone, with your confirmation number.
+You're able to see the exact progress of your transfer, and how far along you are in the process.
 Some providers even allow customers to sign up for text updates, which keeps you up to date every step of the way.

 While you should have received a confirmation number, in the case that you didn’t or you’ve lost all evidence it, there are a couple of things you can do.

 Give your bank or IMT specialist a call, they may be able to retrieve your number or even update you on the status of your transfer using your personal information.
 Similarly, you could log in to your online account, and check whether or not you can retrieve your number there.